-In 2023, staff at St. Dominic's were supported by a leadership model based on a shared vision, shared responsibility, engagement and empowerment of staff.
+In 2024, staff at St. Dominic's were supported by a leadership model based on a shared vision, shared responsibility, engagement and empowerment of staff.
 School leaders worked with staff to develop a shared understanding of relevant pedagogy, consistent practices and common language to improve student outcomes.
+The 2024 Staff Professional learning model followed a 'Rapid Action Plan' structure aligned with the Annual Action Plan goals.
+This provided staff with the opportunity for deep learning into the school's priority areas for the year.

 Staff developed their understanding of goal setting and feedback, as demonstrated through activities such as facilitated planning with leaders, the development of a Teaching Professional Learning Plan and Annual Review Meetings with the principal.

-During 2023, staff gained proficiency in using collaborative learning tools in order to plan for high quality learning and teaching experiences.
-One example of this is through the strategic implementation of the synthetic phonics approach 'Sounds Write' as a pedagogical tool to improve literacy outcomes of all students, but particularly those in Prep-4.
+During 2024, staff began on the journey towards the MACS 2030 Vision for Instruction, gained proficiency in using explicit instruction strategies in order to plan for high quality learning and teaching experiences.
+In 2024, the school continues in the delivery of the explicit instruction, synthetic-phonics program Sounds Write across the school, with a renewed focus on data and assessment to assist all students to be taught this program at their point-of-need.
+Leaders were visibly active and present in each class each day.

-In response to student needs and trends in data, the leadership team spent the latter half of 2022 researching various approaches to ensure that student needs were met.
-In 2023, the school leadership assisted teachers to implement Sounds Write across the school, and were visibly active and present in each class each day.

 The richness of our diverse community is evident and is demonstrated by our high number of EAL background students (92%) with many students requiring additional support.
 Support has needed to be flexible, as they have continued to arrive from overseas.

-In 2023, the School Principal was supported by the Leadership Team, comprised of the Deputy Principal/Student Wellbeing Leader, Education in Faith Leader, Learning and Teaching Leader (incorporating DCT), Literacy Leader (incorporating New Arrivals), Numeracy Leader and Learning Diversity Leader.
+In 2024, the School Principal was supported by the Leadership Team, comprised of the Deputy Principal/ Student Wellbeing Leader, Education in Faith Leader, Learning and Teaching Leader (incorporating DCT), Literacy Leader (incorporating New Arrivals), Numeracy Leader and Learning Diversity Leader.